mano-at-sdsc/published-documentation/TableInfo:-file_describes_collection.tsv.md

 If populated, `file_describes_collection.tsv` will contain one row for every file that describes an entire collection defined by your program.

-All fields are required; this table can be empty (header-row only), but any non-header rows must have all fields populated
+All fields are required: this table can be empty (header-row only), but any non-header rows must leave no fields blank.

 Some examples:
 - If you don't have any files that summarize entire collections, this table should be left empty.